WeiFangXiao123/R_lab/README.md

 - Feature importance visualization

 ### Modeling Workflow
-1. Converting numeric variables to categorical variables
+#### 1. Converting numeric variables to categorical variables
+#### 2. Bagging
+- Trained a **bagging model** using all available predictors
+- Generated predictions on the dataset
+- Evaluated performance using a confusion matrix
+#### 3. Random Forests
+- Trained a random forest model with tuned mtry value
+- Visualized feature importance using variable importance plot
+- Predicted outcomes on the dataset
+- Assessed classification accuracy via confusion matrix

 ### Business Takeaways
 - Opening price and seller rating are critical to auction success